 Symptoms of brown and large patch diseases may vary greatly with the type of grass and soil conditions.
 The diseases usually cause thinned patches of light brown grass that are roughly circular in shape.
 These areas range in diameter from a few inches to several feet.
 Damaged areas may coalesce or merge.
 Many times the turfgrass in the center of the patch will recover, resulting in a doughnut-shaped pattern.
 However, during conditions that are favorable for rapid disease spread, large areas of the lawn may be thinned and killed without the formation of noticeable circular patches.
 This type of pattern is commonly seen on infected St. Augustinegrass when grown in shady, moist locations.

 Close inspection of cool-season grass blades reveals small, irregular, tan leaf spots with dark-brown borders.
 Bentgrass may not show individual lesions, but leaves will turn brown and shrivel.
-Infected warm-season grasses rarely have leaf spots but instead have rotted leaf sheaths near the soil surface.
+Newly seeded tall fescue in the spring is more susceptible and more easily killed than mature fescue seeded in the fall.

 Grasses Commonly Affected

 Brown patch is the most common and important disease of tall fescue in the Southeast.
-In most cases affected areas are able to recover, but tall fescue lawns less than a year old can be killed.
+In most cases, affected areas of mature turfgrass are able to recover, but tall fescue lawns less than a year old can be killed.
 Kentucky-31 tall fescue, which was once a more commonly planted turfgrass for home lawns, has more resistance to brown patch than all turfgrass tall fescue cultivars.
 Large patch is the most common disease affecting centipedegrass, although all warm-season turfgrasses are susceptible.

 Prevention & Treatment

 The best way to prevent brown patch or large patch in the home lawn is by following good lawn care practices.
 This is much easier and less expensive than the use of fungicides and can be very effective.